lukaszwilisowski/domain-repository/DISCUSSION.md

 Properly implemented abstract repository layer solves 3 major development problems:

 1. By hiding DB details, allows to easily switch between different databases.
 This pattern is called **DB as an implementation detail**.
-2. Thanks to advanced Typescript checks, takes into consideration additional constraints such as optional and readonly, providing developers with **better intellisense and type-checking**.
+2. Thanks to advanced Typescript checks, takes into consideration additional constraints such as optional and readonly properties, providing developers with **better intellisense and type-checking**.
-3. Offers a mocked repository implementation, which simplifies unit testing and **removes the need to mock any DB dependencies**.
+3. **Greatly simplifies unit testing** by using out-of-the-box MockedDBRepository implementation.

 ---